kulich42/granton-task/README.md

 # Granton interview task

 This project implements REST API to provide name, arena, league and colors of hockey teams.
-This information is fetched from ChatGPT and extracted from the response using regular expressions.
+The information is fetched from ChatGPT using the function call feature.
+REST API is implemented using Fast API framework and tested using pytest.
+Black, mypy and isort are used for improved code quality.

 ## Running the project